Socket.IO¶

 sio.connect('http://localhost:5000')

-4. In the connect event handler, we print a message to indicate that the connection has been established.
+connectevent handler, we print a message to indicate that the connection has been established. - In the

-5. In the message event handler, we print the received message and send a response using the emit method.
+messageevent handler, we print the received message and send a response using theemitmethod. - In the

 Note that the emit method is used to send a message to the server.
 The first argument is the event name, and the second argument is the data to be sent.
 In this example, we send a response to the client with the response event name.